*This post may contain affiliate links. Please read the full disclosure here.

 This can be flexible and enjoyable if you savour this type of work.

-If you have a love for books and reading, why not become a Librarian!
+If you have a love for books and reading, why not consider an after retirement job as a librarian!

 This position can be rewarding if your dream is to spend your whole day at the library.

-If you love to travel, this role could be a perfect fit post-retirement.
+If you love to travel, this role could be a perfect after retirement job.

 Travel agents help individuals or groups plan trips through securing lodging, and booking entertainment or activities.
 They can also help to plan trips and secure bookings for clients.